Mumun pottery period: Mumun cultural traits

 As an archaeological culture, the Mumun is composed of the following elements:

 Languages

 According to Juha Janhunen and Alexander Vovin, Japonic languages were spoken in parts of the Korean Peninsula before they were replaced by Koreanic speakers.
 According to Whitman and several other researchers, Japonic/proto-Japonic arrived in the Korean peninsula around 1500 BC and was brought to the Japanese archipelago by Yayoi wet-rice farmers at some time between 700–300 BC.
 Whitman and Miyamoto associate Japonic as the language family associated with both Mumun and Yayoi cultures.
+Mumun-related populations also likely adopted proto-Japonic languages from populations associated with the Gonggwiri type pottery in the northern Korean Peninsula, who in turn arrived in Korea from the Pianpu Culture of the eastern Liaoxi district or Liaohe basin in southern Manchuria at around 2700 BC.
 Several linguists believe that speakers of Koreanic/proto-Koreanic arrived in the Korean Peninsula at some time after the Japonic/proto-Japonic speakers and coexisted with these peoples (i.e. the descendants of both the Mumun and Yayoi cultures) and possibly assimilated them.
 Both Koreanic and Japonic had prolonged influence on each other and a later founder effect diminished the internal variety of both language families.